 - Requests for label registration can only be submitted by establishments who are already included on the Eligible Establishment List for Brazil *.
 Instructions on how to obtain establishment registration are included below in the “Establishments Eligible to Export” section of this Export Library.
 Once an establishment is registered with the Government of Brazil, label registration is obtained by the establishment.
 The establishment must complete the label registration in the Government of Brazil’s electronic system (which is in Portuguese) in order to obtain the registration.
 Please see the attached label template.

 If requested, USDA’s Foreign Agricultural Service (FAS) in Brasilia, Brazil can facilitate the label registration process.
-Please contact:
+Please contact FAS at: